scc416/tweeter/README.md

 **Back to top botton in the lower right hand corner**

-When a user scrolls, a "back to top" button appears When the user clicks this button, they are brought back up to the top of the page, and:
+When a user scrolls, a "back to top" button appears(Compose button in the navigation bar will be hidden)
+When the user clicks this button, they are brought back up to the top of the page, and:

 - if the Compose Tweet box is currently hidden, then it is shown, and the textarea inside it is auto-focused